 The course is designed for students to apply their knowledge in real world education settings.
-Students must complete a minimum of 150 hours of internship in an approved setting based on students' area of interests.
+Students must complete an internship in an approved setting based on students' area of interests.
 The internship is designed for students to work with a mentor teacher to provide daily supervision and provide the students the opportunities to integrate content and pedagogical knowledge.
 Students will be observed by the instructor using the local school district's approved formal observation process during the internship.
-The student will submit a completed portfolio by the end of the course for feedback.
+The student will also complete and submit a completed portfolio and Capstone project by the end of the course for feedback.